reflectoring/reflectoring.github.io/_posts/2021-12-29-spring-resttemplate.md

 As briefly mentioned in the beginning `RestTemplate` is a higher-level construct which makes use of a lower-level HTTP client.

 Starting with Spring 5, the `RestTemplate` class is in maintenance mode.
-The non-blocking and [reactive](https://spring.io/reactive) `WebClient` is provided by the Spring framework as a modern alternative to the `RestTemplate`.
+The non-blocking [`WebClient` is provided by the Spring framework as a modern alternative to the `RestTemplate`](/spring-webclient).

 `WebClient` offers support for both synchronous and asynchronous HTTP requests and streaming scenarios.
 Therefore, `RestTemplate` will be marked as deprecated in a future version of the Spring Framework and will not contain any new functionalities.